What is the route of the Orient Express?

 Athens

 Not as famous as the original Orient Express, this Arlberg Orient Express route ended at either Bucharest or headed south through Belgrade to Athens.
 An extensive journey that would have shown passengers the very best Europe had to offer across a multitude of countries and climates.
-The Alberg Orient Express was the shortest running of the original trains with just 32 years in service running this route.
+The Arlberg Orient Express was the shortest running of the original trains with just 32 years in service running this route.

 Alternative modern-day routes: